Check back each month to see our favorite nature photos from Montana!

 This month marks one year since the federal government announced they would not be providing endangered species protections for the greater sage grouse.
 Learn more about what the Conservancy has accomplished to help this iconic Western bird since then.

 Pronghorn are the fastest land mammals in North America, reaching speeds up to 60 miles per hour, earning them monikers such as "speed goat" and "sagebrush rocket."
 In fact, they are one of the fastest animals on the planet, second only to the cheetahs.
-But how do they measure up to this year's Olympic Athletes?

 This summer, Climate Ride is hosting two four-day hiking events in Montana, exploring more than 40 miles of Glacier National Park.
 Participants will begin their hike in West Glacier and follow iconic trails within the Park, part of the Crown of the Continent, 10-million acres of some of the most intact wilderness on the entire continent.